aws-samples/aws-hpc-tutorials/content/04-cicd-pipeline/03-docker-buildspec.md

 In this section, you will create a Docker container for the application and a buildspec file in the CodeCommit repository created in the previous section

 A [buildspec](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) is a collection of build commands and related settings in YAML format.
 This file is used by [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html) to automatically create an updated version of the container upon code changes.
+The buildspec file informs CodeBuild of all the actions that should be taken during a build run for your application.
 In the next section, you will dive deeper on what is CodeBuild and how to set it up as part of a pipeline.

-1. cd to the CodeCommit repository created in the previous section:
+1. Confirm you are in the **MyDemoRepo** repository, if not enter into it:

 ```bash
 cd MyDemoRepo
 ```

 2. Create a Docker container for the application.
 We're going to use the [Amazon Linux container](https://gallery.ecr.aws/amazonlinux/amazonlinux) from [Amazon Elastic Container Registry (ECR) Public Gallery](https://docs.aws.amazon.com/AmazonECR/latest/public/public-gallery.html).
 Amazon Linux Docker container images contain a subset of the packages in the images for use on Amazon EC2 and as VMs in on-premises scenarios.
-To install additional packages, use yum.

 ```bash
 cat > Dockerfile << EOF